ntacv/ntacv.github.io/README.md

 3. simplify and optimise
 4. automate (speed up)

+## Design
+tabs with the sections (dev, robot, photo, vids, contact)

 ### Urgent
 - [ ] npm to yarn
 - [ ] html to ts